Celestine Babayaro: International career

 After being part of the victorious Nigerian team at the Under-17 World Championships in 1993, Babayaro made his international senior debut in the Afro-Asian Cup of Nations in 1995, against Uzbekistan.
 The following year, he was part of the Nigeria Olympic gold medal winning team at the 1996 Summer Olympics in Atlanta, making the tournament's all-star team.
 He scored in the gold medal game itself against Argentina.
 After getting a knee injury in December 1997 in the Premier League, Babayaro recovered just in time to make the France 98 squad.
 He was also Nigeria's captain at the 2000 Summer Olympics in Sydney, and took part in the Korea/Japan 2002 FIFA World Cup.

 Babayaro was part of Nigeria's squad for the 2004 African Nations Cup in Tunisia, but was controversially sent home, alongside Yakubu and Victor Agali for indiscipline.
 Although never officially announcing his retirement from international football, his final appearance from the national team was against Morocco in a group stage match.

 Personal life

 Celestine Babayaro's brother, Emmanuel, a goalkeeper, was also part of Nigeria's 1996 Olympics gold medal-winning team.

 Babayaro was acquitted of indecent assault in 1999.
 He later sued the Daily Star for a headline suggesting he had been charged with rape and won an apology and damages.
-He was declared bankrupt in 2011.